nuodb/nuodb-collector/README.md

 To setup NuoDB Insights visual monitoring which uses the NuoDB Collector, follow the instructions on the [NuoDB Insights](https://github.com/nuodb/nuodb-insights) github page.

-to setup NuoDB perfomrance metric collection using NuoDB Collector when not using NuoDB Insights, follow the instruction on this page
+To setup NuoDB Performance metric collection using NuoDB Collector when not using NuoDB Insights, follow the instruction on this page.

 # NuoDB Collector Page Outline
 [Quick Start with Docker Compose](#Quick-start-with-docker-compose)